Skip to content

 Lightning of the venue

-If the Dj offers you an option to add lights, I strongly recommend you take it.
+If the DJ offers you an option to add lights, I strongly recommend you take it.

 Lasers: most DJs use lasers (green or red) on the dance floor…well they will probably be on the pictures, too, if you choose this option.